 - To continue, select your header or footer in the new section.

-- Go to the Design tab, and deselect the Link to Previous command.
+- Go to the Design tab (which should open by default when you click into the header/footer), and deselect the Link to Previous command.

 - Now you can modify the page numbers in your new section depending on what you need.